janjitsu/dotfiles/README.md

 - [X] Git config
 - [ ] Enable vim folding
+- [ ] Improve setup automation to not ask for sudo
 - [ ] Save and restore vim sessions with tmux
 - [ ] Enable system copy-paste with tmux